Karthik-v202/Hyperwisor-IOT-Examples/Smart_Weather_Station/README.md

 ---

 ## 🎛️ 2.
-Dashboard Widget Configuration
+Dashboard Widget Configuration & Demo

 To visualize your environmental station data, map five telemetry display units and one digital alert component inside your interface designer workspace.